-Sometimes, there are inspiring stories of how a failing business sputtered back to life, and other times, a dying company becomes a cautionary tale.
+Sometimes, there are inspiring stories of how a failing business sputtered back to life, providing immediate value; other times, a dying company becomes a cautionary tale.

 Anyhow, here are a few essential tips and guidelines that will provide a much-needed jumpstart to help your company become a well-oiled machine.
 Follow these and create a brand that will take over the world.